JoonhoLee-Group/ipie/examples/02-multi_determinant/README.rst

         },
         "trial": {
             "filename": "wavefunction.h5",
-            "calculate_variational_energy": true
+            "compute_trial_energy": true
         },
         "estimators": {
             "filename": "estimates.0.h5"
         }
     }

-Note we added the option `calculate_variational_energy` to the input file.
+Note we added the option `compute_trial_energy` to the input file.
 It is **always recommended** to check the variational energy of the trial wavefunction you use to ensure there is no translation errors.
 Currently the algorithm to compute this variational energy is sub-optimal so this option is defaulted to false.
-One can control the number of determinants used to compute the variational energy with the `ndets_for_trial_props` option.
+One can control the number of determinants used to compute the variational energy with the `ndets` option.
 It can be helpful to set this to a value smaller than the number of determinants in the trial wavefunction.
+One should also add the `ndets_props` which is the number od dets used for propagation.